 East Conservatory at Longwood Gardens

-In particular, I noticed the many moth orchids suspended from the ceiling throughout the conservatory.
+In particular, I noticed the many phalaenopsis suspended from the ceiling.

 Ample signage displayed throughout the garden confirmed that the orchid family is a big one.
-One of the largest families of flowering plants, it is considered the most evolutionary advanced plant family in the world due to its highly specialized floral structure.
+One of the largest families of flowering plants, it is considered the most evolutionary advanced plant family in the world.
+This is due to its highly specialized floral structure.

-Longwood has a reputation for showcasing unusual varieties.
-So, I was delighted to discover an exhibition of rare Phalaenopsis hybrids from Taiwan arranged along a passageway.
+Longwood has a reputation for showcasing unusual types of plants.
+So, I was delighted to discover an exhibition of rare Phalaenopsis hybrids from Taiwan arranged along one passageway.
 Demonstrating a specialized technique perfected by experts in that country, the plants featured long strands of flower-pairs blooming in unison on single stalks.
-The orchids are also notable for the length of time they hold their blossoms.

 Phalaenopsis from Taiwan

 Close-up of white phalaenopsis from Taiwan

 However the real education began when, winding my way through a maze of greenhouses, I spotted an area devoted entirely to instruction.
 To the left of the staff potting room, I spied hundreds of varieties from Longwood’s own collection.

-Here at last was orchids for beginners!
+Here at last were orchids for beginners!
 Furthermore, attached to the wall were signs describing the main characteristics of each type.
 So if you, like me, are looking to learn, please see below.

 Cattleyas, also known as corsage orchids, are not only exceptionally showy but they are also frequently fragrant.
 They were the most popular variety in the early 20th century.

 Miltoniopsis, commonly known as pansy orchids, are native to Central and South America.
-They are most notable for their large flowers and long stems that can carry up to seven or more blooms at a time.
+They are most notable for their large flowers and long stems that can carry up to seven or more blossoms at a time.

-Vanda orchids are native to tropical and subtropical Asia and Australia.
+Vandas are native to tropical and subtropical Asia and Australia.
 They are known to be some of the bluest flowers in the orchid world (although they looked purple to me.)
 Aside from blue, they range in color from dark purple to red and also come in pink, yellow and white.

 Unlike many varieties, cymbidiums need cool temperatures and bright light to flower.
 Most carry many flowers on a single stem.
 They are often used in cut flower arrangements.